Doomwatch: Archive loss after production

-As was common at the time, the BBC wiped the Doomwatch master tapes soon after transmission, regarding them as being of little further use.
-Although some episodes have been returned from Canada or exist as telerecordings, many are still missing and will probably remain so, although all are being sought by the BBC Archive Treasure Hunt as a whole.
-However, a copy of the un-broadcast episode survives in the archives, one of only three from the final series to do so.
-Series two is complete, thanks to the returns from Canada, but series one is missing five episodes.
-All of the existing episodes, other than "Sex and Violence", were repeated on the satellite channel UK Gold during the 1990s, although that episode was erroneously published in broadcast schedules.
+As was common, the BBC wiped the Doomwatch master tapes soon after transmission, regarding them as being of little further use.
+Although some episodes have been returned from Canada or exist as telerecordings, many are still missing and will probably remain so, although all are being sought by the BBC Archive Treasure Hunt.
+A copy of the un-broadcast episode survives in the archives, one of only three from the final series.
+Series two is complete, thanks to the returns from Canada but series one is missing five episodes.

 Cast and crew

 The main character throughout the series was Nobel Prize winner, Dr Spencer Quist, who had been given the task of setting up and running the department by the British government.
 Quist is haunted by guilt through having worked on the Manhattan Project, making the first nuclear bomb.
 He was played throughout the BBC run by John Paul, a familiar face from a range of British television series, who later went on to appear in I, Claudius.

-The other main regular character throughout the run was Dr John Ridge, played by Simon Oates.
-He often did not see eye to eye with Quist, whom he called a "bastard" in episode 7 for manipulating one of his own staff into lying to Ridge on the telephone that their secretary, Pat Hunnisett, had died.
+The other regular character throughout the run was Dr John Ridge, played by Simon Oates.
+He often did not see eye to eye with Quist, whom he called a "bastard" in episode 7 for manipulating one of his staff into lying to Ridge on the telephone that their secretary, Pat Hunnisett, had died.
 Dr Ridge appeared in only four episodes of the final season.
 One of the first series' main characters was Tobias 'Toby' Wren (Robert Powell), who provided one of Doomwatch's most memorable episodes when he was dramatically killed off in an explosion at the conclusion of the series one finale, "Survival Code".
 Powell had only signed for one series; the producers wanted him to sign for a second run, but he was adamant that he wanted to leave the series on a high, and suggested that they get rid of him by blowing him up, which they did.
 The BBC got more letters on his unexpected death in the series than any other subject since the Second World War.